MajorTanya/HnKRocks-Router/README.md

     </tr>
 </table>

 Provides a countdown to the (estimated) next chapter release.
-The exact hours, minutes, and seconds aren't perfectly accurate, but give a broad picture.
+The exact hours, minutes, and seconds won't be perfectly accurate, but give a broad picture.

 Supports Social Media link previews, so just sending the link to e.g. Discord will show the remaining time.